SahujMehta/CS560ProjectLaneLineDetection/README.md

 ## Conclusion
 &emsp; The assessment of the various technologies used for lane line tracking proved to be an interesting yet very difficult venture.
-The project ended up being very time consuming and troublesome to debug even though MATLAB had alot of functions to make the programming easier.
+The project ended up being very time consuming and troublesome to debug even though MATLAB had a lot of functions to make the programming easier.
 While the initial intention was to test the algorithms on curved roads, there wasn't enough time and the straight line results were interesting on their own.
 The evidence suggests that while LiDAR may have enhanced performance, it is hindered by the increased computational load and is limited by the intensity filtering of lane lines to get data.
 The front facing camera approach was not nearly as good at detecting the lane lines, but was more consistent throughout and required significantly less computational overhead.
 The hybrid method was difficult to implement, and there are likely several different ways it could be improved, but this study suggested that the additional strain of the algorithm lead to limited improved performance over the other two algorithms.
 Taking into consideration the cost both in terms of monetary amount and also system resources, the front facing camera is the clear winner since it performed well enough to be actually used while also being substantially less expensive than the alternatives.
 Unless there is an alternative use for LiDAR in the car, it is not worthwhile to add the complexity to the simulation.
 The one advantage of LiDAR over front facing cameras is distance detection, although that can be accomplished with stereo cameras.
-Next steps include evaluating other hybrid approaches since the one implemented was quite rudimentary and could definitley be improved substantially.
+Next steps include evaluating other hybrid approaches since the one implemented was quite rudimentary and could definitely be improved substantially.

 ## Link to presentation video
 Here is the link to my class presentation: https://youtu.be/qLRK5g5MH9o